Mohammed-2720/Tasks/README.md

 # Tasks
-Daily update on the tasks
+Daily update on the tasks provided.